patmcgtx/scrivener2dayone/README.md

 But DayOne does not support importing tags (unless you're importing a PDF, which we are not 🤷🏻‍♂️).

-So as a fallback, this script will include keywords in the body of the text imported into DayOne.
+So as a fallback, this script will include keywords as hashtags in the body of the text imported into DayOne.

+So Scrivener's keywords...

 ``
-**Keywords: funny, family**
+Keywords: funny, family
 ``

+Become hashtags in DayOne.
+This script automatically includes a `#scrivener_import` hashtag as well.

+``
+#scrivener_import
+#funny #family
+``

+You can also add your own hashtags, or anything else you wand, as command-line args.
+See [HOWTO.md](HOWTO.md).